LED Horticultural Lighting

 This said, when compared to other agricultural crops, cannabis is probably the most valuable crop on a per acre basis returning over a 100 times per acre than what other agricultural crops, such as cucumber, pepper and tomato, do.

 A recent (July 2020) study out of Canada demonstrated that at 1498 PPFD (µmol m-2s-1) under LED, the ROI for cannabis remained highly profitable.
 Based on this study, it takes about 0.77 W to produce 1 μmol m–2 s–1.
 In the case of this experiment, plants were grown for 60 days with 12 hours a day of lighting, for a total of 720 hours.
 Thus, the additional 0.77 W would generate an additional 0.55 kWh of electricity.
-Assuming electricity is 0.11 US dollars (USD) kWh–1, the additional watts required to produce an additional 2.68 USD of cannabis would cost about 0.06 USD in energy to produce. (see “note” reference at article end)
+Assuming electricity is 0.11 US dollars (USD) kWh–1, the additional watts required to produce an additional 2.68 USD of cannabis would cost about 0.06 USD in energy to produce.
+The authors of this study concluding; “Finally, for all the (light) intensity ranges that we considered, the value of the gain in yields from increasing light intensity far exceeded the cost of using more electricity. (see “note” reference at article end)

 Horticultural LED Lighting– Efficiency